 common-causes-of-ems-equipment-failures-and-how-to-avoid-them

-Certainly, having backups and alternative treatment options at-hand is important for providers, but so is avoiding equipment failures in the first place.
+Certainly, having backups and alternative treatment options on hand is important for providers, but so is avoiding equipment failures in the first place.
 Read on for a brief guide to common causes of equipment failures, as well as simple maintenance tips to ensure devices continue working as expected.

-• Batteries and power: Sometimes, a failure is as simple as forgetting to change out or charge a battery.
+• Batteries and power: Sometimes, a failure is as simple as forgetting to change or charge a battery.
 Many devices used in emergency settings are battery-powered, and an increasing amount are rechargeable.
-These batteries are convenient — it’s nice to not have to manage cords, after all — but neglecting to charge them in the downtime between shifts may render the device ineffective or totally useless.
+These batteries are convenient – it’s nice to not have to manage cords – but if they are not charged in the downtime between shifts may render the device ineffective or totally useless.
 Low battery in a portable suction device, for example, may affect its suctioning power.
 For devices that use traditional batteries, it is necessary to keep replacement batteries close by for easy swapping in the event the batteries fail or are not providing adequate power.

-• Cleanliness: Sanitizing and thoroughly cleaning equipment after use is about more than keeping things hygienic (although that is certainly of utmost importance).
+• Cleanliness: Sanitizing and thoroughly cleaning equipment after use is about more than keeping things hygienic.
 When we fail to do a comprehensive job at these tasks, we run the risk of leaving soil, bodily fluids or particulates on or in areas of a device that can gradually affect its performance or cause a breakdown.

 • Age and manufacturer error: We’ve all heard the old phrase, “They don’t make them like they used to,” but no matter when a device was manufactured, over time and with heavy use, its performance is likely to suffer and errors are likely to occur.
 This is highly variable, of course, but the longer a machine is used, the more likely it is to require repair or replacement.
 Sometimes, a machine is simply a “lemon” or has a fatal flaw in its very design.
 These are rare circumstances, but unfortunately, they occur.